gamemanual0/gm0/source/docs/software/finite-state-machines.rst

             LIFT_RETRACT
       };

-       // we declare the liftState variable out here so its value persists between loop() calls LiftState liftState = LiftState.LIFT_START;
+       // The liftState variable is declared out here
+       // so its value persists between loop() calls LiftState liftState = LiftState.LIFT_START;

-       // some basic boilerplate definitions, let's just imagine that they're initialized in init()
+       // Some hardware access boilerplate; these would be initialized in init()
-       // this is to simplify this example

        // the lift motor, it's in RUN_TO_POSITION mode public DcMotor liftMotor;

        // the dump servo
        public Servo liftDump;

-       // used with the dump servo, we'll discuss in a bit ElapsedTime liftTimer = new ElapsedTime();
+       // used with the dump servo, this will get covered in a bit ElapsedTime liftTimer = new ElapsedTime();

-       final double DUMP_IDLE; // the idle position for the dump servo final double DUMP_DEPOSIT; // the dumping position for the dump servo final double DUMP_TIME; // the amount of time the dump servo takes to activate
+       final double DUMP_IDLE; // the idle position for the dump servo final double DUMP_DEPOSIT; // the dumping position for the dump servo

+       // the amount of time the dump servo takes to activate in seconds final double DUMP_TIME;

        final int LIFT_LOW; // the low encoder position for the lift final int LIFT_HIGH; // the high encoder position for the lift